wtx20074587/cloudberry-pxf/README.md

 To build PXF, you must have:

 1. GCC compiler, `make` system, `unzip` package, `maven` for running integration tests
-2. Installed Cloudberry Database
+2. Installed Cloudberry

-    Either download and install CloudberryDB RPM or build CloudberryDB from the source by following instructions in the [CloudberryDB](https://github.com/cloudberrydb/cloudberrydb).
+    Either download and install Cloudberry RPM or build Cloudberry from the source by following instructions in the [Cloudberry](https://github.com/apache/cloudberry).

-    Assuming you have installed CloudberryDB into `/usr/local/cloudberrydb` directory, run its environment script:
+    Assuming you have installed Cloudberry into `/usr/local/cloudberrydb` directory, run its environment script:
     ```
     source /usr/local/cloudberrydb/greenplum_path.sh
     ```